gaewynn/angular/README.md

-An Angular Material Component wrapping the Angular Material Datepicker and allowing to update the date formats at runtime (see https://github.com/angular/components/issues/8355)
+An Angular Material Component wrapping the Angular Material Datepicker and allowing
+* to update the date formats **at runtime and instantly** (see [this issue](https://github.com/angular/components/issues/8355))
+* to use different formats for each DatePicker
 <h1 align="center">NgxGaewynnDatePicker</h1>

 [![Support - Angular 15+ (Reactive Forms)](https://img.shields.io/badge/Support-Angular_15%2B_(Reactive_Forms)-007EC6)](https://www.npmjs.com/package/gw-date-picker)
  [![Request - on github](https://img.shields.io/badge/Request-on_github-2ea44f)](https://github.com/gaewynn/angular)
+## Disclaimer
+*This component relies on a hack consisting of the modification of a private field within the Angular Material DatePicker component. **Be aware** that a breaking change could happen on any future update from the Angular Material team*

 ## Table of contents

  - [Browser support](#browser_support)